Three French MEPs to stay on election-observation blacklist

 But the court said this was "manifestly inadmissible" in a ruling last week (14 March), which was not previously reported.

-"It cannot ... be held that exclusion from participation in those [election-observation] delegations significantly affects the proper performance of the duties of a member of the parliament," the court said.
+"It cannot ... be held that exclusion from participation in those [official election-observation] delegations significantly affects the proper performance of the duties of a member of the parliament," the court said.

-"The contested decision constitutes exclusively a measure of internal organisation of the parliament," it added.
+"The contested decision constitutes exclusively a measure of internal organisation of the parliament," it said.

-To add injury to insult, the court verdict (which can be appealed) also ordered them to pay the parliament's legal costs.
+Adding injury to insult, the court verdict (which can be appealed) also ordered the French MEPs to pay parliament's legal costs.

-Juvin and Lacapelle did not reply to EUobserver's questions.
-Mariani's aide said he was currently too busy to reply.
+Juvin and Lacapelle didn't reply to EUobserver's questions.
+Mariani's aide said he was too busy to reply.

 The parliament blacklist also currently includes French far-right MEP Nicolas Bay, German far-right MEP Gunnar Beck, and Slovak nationalist MEP Miroslav Radačovský.